levenlabs/dank/README.md

 If you're using a form to submit the request, you must either pass `formKey` with the name of the input element or make the name `file`.
 The params should still be sent as query parameters in the url even if you're submitting a form.
+You can send a data URL, defined by [RFC 2397](http://tools.ietf.org/html/rfc2397), by sending a "Content-Type" of `application/data-url` with a body of the data URL.

 The `sig` is not guaranteed to be escaped when returned from `/assign` so make sure you URL encode it before sending it to `/upload`.